 Also, I kinda wonder why podcast isn't that popular in Indonesia.

 Anyway, last week I listened to The guardian's podcast, who interview Olivia Laing (the author of The Lonely City: Adventures in the Art of Being Alone).
 They talked about the connection between isolation and creativity.
 Its such a good podcast, that inspires me to wrote this post.

 And the book itself talks about how Olivia Laing explore the lonely city (re: New York) by way of art.
 Its so cool, how the loneliness can affect some artist's works (we should all be a little less frightened of being alone.

 From what I experienced, we live in a society where children raised to be social and make many friends.
 Then they grew up thinking that "alone" is associated with "shame", "anti-social" and "unwanted".
 As a proud introvert, its actually irritating for me being with people that fear of being alone.
 People needs to understand the difference between being alone and being lonely.
-Even lonely itself have two different reasons, because the lack of intimacy with human being or because the lack of connection with like-minded person.
+Even one says that lonely itself have two different reasons, because the lack of intimacy with human being or because the lack of connection with like-minded person.

 Agnes Martin, an American minimalist-abstract painter, once said that

 "The best things in life happen to you when you're alone."

 I've read somewhere, that there is a term called "Spotlight Effect", it refers to the tendency for individuals to think that others are observing them more closely than they actually are.
 Based on the research, people actually aren’t paying as close of attention to your appearance and actions as you are because they are too busy paying attention to themselves.
 I mean like, maybe you're the only one that realise you're having a bad hair day or your shirt is the wrong size.